johnbachspec/deadline-stat-printer/README.md

   - **Weapon XP / Time Used**: Experience and playtime attributed to each weapon.
 - **Fixed-Width Monospaced Alignment**: Uses string format specifiers and manual padding to keep columns aligned cleanly in the Roblox Studio console output window without wrapping, regardless of player name length.
 - **Configurable Filtering & Sorting**: Filter the weapon table by caliber/type (`"556"`, `"SMG"`, `"RPG"`, etc.) or a single weapon, and sort by kills or by type.
+- **Fuzzy Two-Way Type Matching**: `FILTER_TYPE` doesn't need to match a caliber exactly — it matches if the filter is a substring of the caliber *or* the caliber is a substring of the filter, so partial values still resolve correctly.
+- **Untracked Kill Reconciliation**: If a player's total kill count is higher than the sum of all per-weapon kills (e.g. explosive, environmental, or otherwise unattributed kills), the difference is automatically rolled into a synthetic `HEAT/HE Warhead` row so the weapon table always reconciles with the account-wide kill total.
+- **Many-to-One Legacy Merging**: Multiple legacy weapon IDs can merge into the same modern weapon — not just 1:1.
+For example, both `Glock17` and `Glock20` are merged into `Kosch`.
+- **Auto-Run for All Connected Players**: When `require()`'d, the script automatically loops over every non-bot player currently in the server (via `players.get_all()`) and prints a full report for each — no per-player setup needed.
+- **Reusable Public Function**: `print_filtered_weapon_stats_for_player(player_obj, filter_override)` is exposed as a global function, so it can be called manually (e.g. from a chat command or admin tool) for a specific player, optionally overriding `FILTER_TYPE` for just that call without changing the script's global config.
 - **Type-Safe Luau**: Built with explicit Luau typing conventions for performance and developer readability.
 - **Modular, SOLID Architecture**: Data tables, formatting, stats aggregation, filtering/sorting, and rendering each live in their own module, making the script easier to extend, test, and maintain.